Yryft/Bazaar-Flip-Helper/README.md

-If an update of the items is needed the "items" folder should be filled with the "items" folder of the [NEU's repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO/tree/master/items).
+Items are found in the [NEU's repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO/tree/master/items).

+To update the lists just run the updater.